spacewalkproject/spacewalk-wiki/HowToKickstartCobbler.md

-== Introducing Spacewalk and Cobbler ==
+## Introducing Spacewalk and Cobbler

-Version 0.4 of Spacewalk adds significantly enhanced operating system installation capabilities by bundling the [http://fedorahosted.org/cobbler Cobbler] Linux installation server.
+Version 0.4 of Spacewalk adds significantly enhanced operating system installation capabilities by bundling the [Cobbler](http://fedorahosted.org/cobbler) Linux installation server.

-''Note:  There are a lot of power features documented on the Cobbler project page, see https://fedorahosted.org/cobbler for those.''
+_Note:  There are a lot of power features documented on the Cobbler project page, see https://fedorahosted.org/cobbler for those._

 New features in 0.4 include: